IntoTheVerse/Intrant-Inferis-Contracts/README.md

 3. chest loot collection with session keys powered by gum protocol session keys so players don't ahve to worry about signatures on-chain :white_check_mark:
 4.  marketplace for potions, warriors  :white_check_mark:
 5.  freezing on-chain after death and REVERSIBLE PERMA-DEATH using potions powered by ClockWork on-chain threads: :white_check_mark:
  We will run a clockwork thread while locking the NFT, which will auto-unlock the NFT after 2 hours if the player doesn't use a potion after the player's death.
+Using a potion revives the player NFT on-chain
 6. goblins steal coins from the player's loot, when encountered while playing game, which happens (on-chain) :white_check_mark: